 VOC refers to volatile organic compounds which are solvents that get released into the air as a paint or other coating dries.
 Over time, governments have required paint and coating manufacturers to reduce the amount of VOCs in their products for environmental reasons.

 The biggest source of VOCs are from cars and paint and paint-products are the second biggest.
-When you paint or use paint strippers inside the house, the level of VOCs climbs to unhealthy levels, as much as 1,000 timesOpens in a new tab. higher than outdoor levels.
+When you paint or use paint strippers inside the house, the level of VOCs climbs to unhealthy levels, as much as 1,000 times higher than outdoor levels.
 Using exterior paint and coatings inside the house potentially exposes you to chemicals that were not approved for indoor use due to their VOC levels.

 Traditionally before the environment was as much of a concern, paint and coating manufacturers used many additives and chemicals that made their products more durable but that contributed to greater levels of pollution.
 As more stringent pollution requirements were introduced, manufacturers were required to lower the VOC levels in their products which in many cases reduced the effectiveness and quality of them since the high VOCs were often what made them what they were in the first place.